antscloud/cftime-rs/README.md

 # `cftime-rs`

 `cftime-rs` is an implementation in `rust` of the [cf time](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.10/cf-conventions.html#time-coordinate) convention.
-Python bindins are available for this project.
+Python bindins are available for this project and use the great [maturin library](https://www.maturin.rs/).
+The python bindings are highly inspired by the [cftime](https://github.com/Unidata/cftime/tree/master) python package developped by [Unidata](https://github.com/Unidata).

 <p align="center">
     <a href="https://github.com/antscloud/cftime-rs/actions">